Anwar8/Blaze/README.md

-# Blaze: Requirements
+# XBlaze: Requirements
-Requirements for the Blaze project
+Requirements for the XBlaze project

 ## Summary
-Blaze is a finite element (FE) program developed specifically for structures in fire.
+XBlaze is an extended finite element (XFE) program developed specifically for structures in fire.
 It is explicitly designed from the ground up for scalability on high performance computing (HPC) facilities.
 The codebase is written in C++ and provides an interface for user customisation.

 ## Requirements
 ### Must have
 - A geometrically nonlinear shell element - preferrably triangular (3 nodes) for flexibility in modelling
+- A geometrically nonlinear beam-column element
 - A nonlinear 2-dimensional metallic material model with temperature dependency
+- A nonlinear 1-dimensional metallic material model with temperature dependency
 - Efficient I/O performance using MPI-IO, HDF5, or NetCDF
 - At least one static solver
 - Reliance only on very common numerical libraries such as BLAS, LAPACK, and ScaLAPACK